 We can’t change what’s happening “out there.”
 But we can change a person’s responses to those things.
 So the goal is not to change the event itself.
 It’s to change how the client feels about the event and the meaning she gives it.

-This is where direct suggestions can be used to compound positive change.
-The suggestions being given now are based on changes that have already occurred so they are powerfully accepted by the Subconscious Mind.
-This reinforces the truth that change is occurring and encourages the Subconscious Mind to continue to allow more changes to occur.
+Direct suggestions are most powerful when used to acknowledge and reinforce positive changes that have already occurred.
+We call this Compounding.
+Suggestions based on changes that have already occurred are powerfully accepted by the subconscious mind, reinforcing the truth that change is occurring.
+Additionally, this encourages the subconscious mind to continue to allow more changes to occur.

-Formulate suggestions that tie all the changes – insights, thoughts, feelings, realizations – to the client’s presenting issue.
-Then future pace or use mental rehearsal techniques to compound positive expectations and new behaviors.
+To utilize this natural function, formulate suggestions that tie all the changes – insights, thoughts, feelings, realizations – to the client’s presenting issue.
+Then Future Pace or use Mental Rehearsal techniques to compound positive expectations and new behaviours.

+So that’s it.
 Many of the problems clients come to us for help resolving are rooted in emotional trauma that occurred long before they were old enough to make sense of things.
-Sometimes even before they were born.
+Sometimes, even before they were born.

-This simple strategy has proven very effective in helping clients move through traumatic memories more easily so they can realize healing.
-So, take a few minutes to think about how these tips might help you in your regression hypnosis sessions with clients.
+This simple strategy has proven very effective in helping clients move through traumatic memories more easily to realize healing.
+Take a few minutes to think about how these simple strategies might empower you in your regression hypnosis sessions with clients.